nikitavoloboev/flow/readme.md

 Available Commands:
-  help             Help about any command updateGoVersion  Upgrade Go using the workspace script version          Reports the current version of flow
+  help             Help about any command deploy           Deploy the current project using task publish gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script version          Reports the current version of flow